 Teresa has dedicated her life to helping children and their families in both the courtroom and the classroom.
 After twelve years of teaching, she entered the University of San Diego where she earned her Juris Doctorate degree.
 As an attorney in San Diego, Burrell maintained a private law practice for twelve years, which specialized in domestic, criminal, and civil cases.
 Her work in juvenile court focused on representing abused minors and juvenile delinquents.
 Burrell has received several awards and special recognition from the San Diego Volunteer Lawyers for her countless hours of pro bono work with children and their families.

 Now in semi-retirement in California, Teresa continues to educate groups about social issues impacting children and write novels, many of which are inspired by actual legal cases.
-She is the author of The Advocate Series which now contains eight novels, The Advocate, The Advocate’s Betrayal, The Advocate’s Conviction, The Advocate’s Dilemma, The Advocate’s Ex Parte, The Advocate’s Felony, The Advocate’s Geocache, and The Advocate’s Homicides.
-The Advocate’s Felony received the San Diego Best Mystery Award, and three of the other books have received Readers’ Favorite Awards.
+She is the author of The Advocate Series which now contains twelve novels, The Advocate, The Advocate’s Betrayal, The Advocate’s Conviction, The Advocate’s Dilemma, The Advocate’s Ex Parte, The Advocate’s Felony, The Advocate’s Geocache, The Advocate’s Homicides, The Advocate’s Illusion, The Advocate’s Justice, The Advocate’s Killer, and The Advocate’s Labyrinth.
+The Advocate’s Felony received the San Diego Best Mystery Award, and seven of the books have received awards including the International Readers’ Favorite Award.

-Teresa has recently written two children’s books, along with illustrator, Zack Settle, called Gaspar, the Flatulating Ghost and Gaspar, the Flatulating Ghost Meets a Bully.
+Teresa has also written three children’s books, along with illustrator, Zack Settle, called Gaspar, the Flatulating Ghost, and Gaspar, the Flatulating Ghost Meets a Bully, and Gaspar, the Flatulating Ghost Flies a Kite.
 This series is designed to entertain as well as help children deal with problems they confront on a daily basis.